8medom/SigFitTest/README.md

 # SigFitTest
-SigFitTest is a package to create realistic synthetic mutational catalogs and to evaluate tools for fitting mutational signatures.
+SigFitTest is a Python package to create realistic synthetic mutational catalogs and to evaluate tools for fitting mutational signatures.

 ## How to use this package